GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 See [Registering a new application](https://docs.tuleap.org/user-guide/oauth2.html#client-registration).

 ### Azure (previously named Office365)
-Were previously named Office365 but both `plugin.gerrit-oauth-provider-azure-oauth` and `plugin.gerrit-oauth-provider-office365-oauth` is supported by the Azure OAuth.
-When running *java gerrit.war init* it will check the existing config to see if it finds the old naming and use that during the init run, if it does not find the `office365-oauth` it will use the new `azure-oauth` naming.

 The client-id and client-secret for Azure can be obtained by registering a new application, see [OAuth 2.0 and OpenID Connect protocols on Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-protocols).